Diocese of Bangor: Bishops of Bangor

 The Bishop of Bangor is the ordinary of the Diocese of Bangor.
 The incumbent is Andy John, who was consecrated the 81st Bishop of Bangor in 2008.
+Since 2022 he has also been the Archbishop of Wales, and on 19 January 2024, he announced the appointment of David Morris as the next assistant bishop of Bangor and titular Bishop of Bardsey.

 Archdeaconries and deaneries

 Before the recent reorganisation the deaneries were: